* EU funded Research, Innovation and Enterprise following the EU Referendum *

 - Top tips for writing a Horizon 2020 and other European funding proposals

-If you have any questions or would like further information, please contact the Leader, European Funding Support
+If you have any questions or would like further information, please contact your Research Funding Manager.

 We have launched an online community for staff currently involved in European funded projects or interested in future funding opportunities.
 The Community provides members with news on funding opportunities, best practice for management and delivery of projects, access to useful documents and much more.

-To join or find out more, contact Julia Gillam.
+To join or find out more contact your Research Funding Manager

 Members of Edinburgh Napier University staff can sign up to Research Professional to access funding and news services, set up email alerts of funding opportunities or news in specific areas of interest and share resources with other users.